 done

 Success means the second response exactly matches the first and only one record is in the DB.
-For concurrent sending, firing about 20 parallel requests with the same key using k6 will let you observe the lock control in action.
-For test automation, spinning up Redis with Testcontainers is a solid approach.
-For the foundations of a CRUD API, also see Spring Boot REST API CRUD Tutorial.
+For concurrent sending, throwing about 20 parallel requests with the same key using k6 lets you verify the lock control behavior.
+For test automation, using Testcontainers to spin up Redis is solid.
+For a CRUD API foundation, also see Spring Boot REST API CRUD Tutorial.

 First, key scope.
-Scope by user × endpoint, and include identifiers in the Redis key like idem:{userId}:{endpoint}:{key}.
-Making it global risks accidentally returning another user’s response.
+Scope by user × endpoint and include identifiers in the Redis key like idem:{userId}:{endpoint}:{key}.
+If global, there’s a risk of accidentally returning another user’s response.

-Next, behavior during Redis failures.
-Fail-closed (stopping the API when Redis is down) prevents duplicate execution but reduces availability.
-A realistic approach is to use fail-closed for critical operations like payments and fail-open elsewhere, based on business impact.
+Next, behavior during Redis failure.
+Fail-closed (stopping the API when Redis is down) prevents double execution but reduces availability.
+Realistically, divide by business impact: fail-closed for critical operations like payments, fail-open for others.

-Finally, logging considerations.
-Since Idempotency-Key is generated by the client, it may contain PII or guessable information.
-Avoid logging it as-is; hashing or truncating to the first few characters is recommended.
+Finally, logging precautions.
+Since Idempotency-Key is client-generated, it may contain PII or guessable information.
+Don’t output it to logs as-is; we recommend hashing or truncating to a few leading characters.

-Combining this with DB-layer concurrency control makes it even more robust.
+Combining with DB-layer contention control makes it even more robust.
 If interested, also see Spring Boot JPA Optimistic Locking (@Version) Implementation Guide.

 Summary

-Idempotency-Key is a low-implementation-cost shield for protecting critical POSTs like payments and orders.
-With Spring Boot, the combination of OncePerRequestFilter and Redis lets you write it more simply than you might expect.
+Idempotency-Key is a low-implementation-cost shield to protect critical POSTs like payments and orders.
+With Spring Boot, the combination of OncePerRequestFilter and Redis lets you write it more simply than you might think.

-The key points are: read the body completely with a custom wrapper before hashing, secure a lock with setIfAbsent and reject subsequent requests in processing state with 409 + Retry-After, cache completed responses only for 2xx and validation-type 4xx, and set TTL to 24 hours.
-From there, design the scope and failure behavior to fit your own domain.
+The key points: read the body completely with a custom wrapper before hashing; secure the lock with setIfAbsent and reject subsequent requests in processing state with 409 + Retry-After; cache completed responses only for 2xx and validation-type 4xx; TTL is 24 hours.
+After that, decide scope design and behavior during failures according to your own domain.